lxgr-linux/buildaur/README.md

       -Syu              : Updates all AUR packages<br>
       -url              : Installs a package from a given git-repository<br>
       -asp              : Builds a package from source using asp (usefull for archlinux arm)<br>
+      --show            : Shows the PKGBUILD of a given package<br>
       --clear           : Cleanes build dir<br>
       -v|--version      : Displays the version of this program<br>
       -l|--license      : Displays the license of this program<br>